Breaking down my favorite food stops on O’ahu!

 Honolulu Coffee Company

-Honolulu Coffee Company is last on my list because you will spend half of your day in line and waiting because every location is so popular.
+Honolulu Coffee Company is amazing but not my first choice because you will spend half of your day waiting in line because every location is so popular.
 They have many locations and their food is excellent.
 I suggest buying a bag of grounds to take home.

 Ama Ama Restaurant at Aulani